andyafter/defi-analysis/README.md

 # Uniswap V3 Liquidity Analysis

-This project analyzes a Uniswap V3 liquidity position on the USDC/WETH pool for the Tokka Labs take-home assignment.
+This project analyzes a Uniswap V3 liquidity position on the USDC/WETH pool.

-## Overview

-The analysis involves:

-- Creating a Uniswap V3 position with 100,000 USDC worth of assets (50% USDC, 50% WETH)
-- Tick range: 200540 to 200560
-- Analysis period: Block 17618642 to 17618742
-- Pool: USDC/WETH (0x88e6A0c2dDD26FEEb64F039a2c41296FcB3f5640)

 ## Requirements